All Episodes

 So you want to get credit for saying, we don't want to get hit again.

-And stop blaming the president for the problem.
+Well, then be serious about it and stop blaming the president for the problem.

 First of all, can we review the law here?

-The FBI must get warrants, or it must have probable cause to tap telephones here in the United States.
+The FBI must get warrants or it must have probable cause to tap telephones here in the United States.

-It must have a reasonable basis to believe a crime has been or will be committed, and it needs to tap the phone to get that information.
+It must have a reasonable basis to believe a crime has been or will be committed and it needs to tap the phone to get that information.

 Nothing has changed in this regard.